jesings/JOECC/README.md

 NOT_U|bitwise NOTs source integer operand|1 source and 1 dest
 SHL_U, SHL_I|Yields to dest source operand 1 shifted to the left by the amount in source operand 2 using bitwise and arithmetic shifting respectively|2 source and 1 dest
 SHR_U, SHR_I|Yields to dest source operand 1 shifted to the right by the amount in source operand 2 using bitwise and arithmetic shifting respectively|2 source and 1 dest
-EQ_U, EQ_I, EQ_F|Assigns 1 to integer dest operand if the source operands are equal unsigned integers, signed integers, and floating point numbers respectively, otherwise assigns 0|2 source and 1 dest
+EQ_U, EQ_F|Assigns 1 to integer dest operand if the source operands are equal integers and floating point numbers respectively, otherwise assigns 0|2 source and 1 dest
-NE_U, NE_I, NE_F|Assigns 0 to integer dest operand if the source operands are equal unsigned integers, signed integers, and floating point numbers respectively, otherwise assigns 1|2 source and 1 dest
+NE_U, NE_F|Assigns 0 to integer dest operand if the source operands are equal integers and floating point numbers respectively, otherwise assigns 1|2 source and 1 dest
 GE_U, GE_I, GE_F|Assigns 1 to integer dest operand if source operand 1 is greater than or equal to source operand 2 for unsigned integers, signed integers, and floating point numbers respectively, otherwise assigns 0|2 source and 1 dest
 LE_U, LE_I, LE_F|Assigns 1 to integer dest operand if source operand 1 is less than or equal to source operand 2 for unsigned integers, signed integers, and floating point numbers respectively, otherwise assigns 0|2 source and 1 dest
 GT_U, GT_I, GT_F|Assigns 1 to integer dest operand if source operand 1 is greater than source operand 2 for unsigned integers, signed integers, and floating point numbers respectively, otherwise assigns 0|2 source and 1 dest
 LT_U, LT_I, LT_F|Assigns 1 to integer dest operand if source operand 1 is less than source operand 2 for unsigned integers, signed integers, and floating point numbers respectively, otherwise assigns 0|2 source and 1 dest
-BEQ_U, BEQ_I, BEQ_F|Directs codegen to go to the branching block if the source operands are equivalent signed integer, unsigned integer, and floating point numbers respectively|2 source and 0 dest
+BEQ_U, BEQ_F|Directs codegen to go to the branching block if the source operands are equivalent signed integer, unsigned integer, and floating point numbers respectively|2 source and 0 dest
 BGE_U, BGE_I, BGE_F|Directs codegen to go to the branching block if source operand 1 is greater than or equal to source operand 2 as signed integers, unsigned integers, and floating point numbers respectively|2 source and 0 dest
 BGT_U, BGT_I, BGT_F|Directs codegen to go to the branching block if source operand 1 is greater than source operand 2 as signed integers, unsigned integers, and floating point numbers respectively|2 source and 0 dest
 BNZ_3, BEZ_3|Directs codegen to go to the branching block if source integer operand equals zero or does not equal zero respectively|1 source and 0 dest